FUNCTIONS AND MODELING FOR MIDDLE GRADE MATHEMATICS

 DYNAMICAL SYSTEMS I

-STATISTICAL CONSULTING I and II
+STATISTICAL CONSULTING II

 Real data applications of various statistical methods, project design and analysis including statistical consulting experience.